blockvoltcr7/co-pilot-testng-allure-demo/README.md

-# Allure TestNG Framework Project
+# AI Bug Report Generation in Test Automation

 This project demonstrates the use of the Allure TestNG framework in a Java-based testing environment, with a special focus on the innovative feature of generating automated bug reports and email notifications.
 Utilizing AI technologies through LangChain4J and OpenAI’s GPT-4, the system analyzes test outcomes and automatically crafts detailed bug reports and corresponding emails.
 This integration significantly enhances test analysis and reporting capabilities, streamlining communications within development teams.
 ## Project Structure